jbellma/pythonpracticeCode/python-crash-course/projects/README.md

 ### Projects

-Building interactive and meaningful projects to solidify my understanding of the core concepts learned.
+Building interactive and meaningful projects to solidify my understanding of the core concepts learned in Python.